Deep Active Learning with Noise Stability: Discussion

 \subsection{Ablation Study}

 Here we demonstrate that both the gradient magnitude and direction are informative in subset selection.
 Specifically, we compare our method with its two degenerated versions including (1) \emph{NoiseStability-M} which selects samples with maximum magnitude $\|\Delta z(\bm{x})\|_2$; and (2) \emph{NoiseStability-D} which normalizes each $\Delta z(\bm{x})$ to unit magnitude before performing the greedy k-center selection.
-We observe in Figure \ref{fig:ablation} (left) that, neither of the two sub-optimal implementations can compete with the full version of our method.
+We observe in Appendix A.7 (left) that, neither of the two sub-optimal implementations can compete with the full version of our method.

-We then investigate the effectiveness of the magnitude $\|\Delta z(\bm{x})\|_2$ on uncertainty estimation.
-This can be evaluated by the task of single sample selection, where diversity is no longer considered.
+We then investigate the effectiveness of the magnitude $\|\Delta z(\bm{x})\|_2$ on uncertainty estimation by evaluating single sample selection.
 We compare our method with the popular deep Bayesian active learning baselines on the MNIST dataset.
 For fair comparison, we perform 50 samplings for all the methods.
-As shown in Figure \ref{fig:ablation} (right), ours is superior to the baselines, demonstrating that noise stability is a reliable indicator of example uncertainty.
+As shown in Appendix A.7 (right), ours is superior to the baselines, demonstrating that noise stability is a reliable indicator of example uncertainty.